OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 <img src= "_images/cover.jpeg" width="350" align="right" alt="" class="cover" />

-This is the website for the book "Experimental methods in agriculture" and deals with the organisation of experiments and data analyses in agriculture and, more generally, in biology.
+This is the website for the book "Experimental methods in agriculture", where we deal with the organisation of experiments and data analyses in agriculture and, more generally, in biology.
 Experiments are the key element to scientific progress and they need to be designed in a way that reliable data is produced.
-Once this fundamental requirement has been fullfilled, statistics can be used to summarise and explore the results, separating ‘signal’ from ‘noise’ and reaching appropriate conclusions.
+Once this fundamental requirement has been fulfilled, statistics can be used to summarise and explore the results, making a clear distinction between ‘signal’ and ‘noise’ and, hence, reaching appropriate conclusions.

 In this book, we will try to give some essential information to support the adoption of good research practices, with particular reference to field experiments, which are used to compare, e.g., innovative genotypes, agronomic practices, herbicides and other weed control methods.
-We firmly believe that the advancement of cropping techniques should always be based on the evidence produced by scientifically sound experiments.
+We firmly believe that the advancement of cropping techniques should always be based on the evidence provided by scientifically sound experiments.

 We will follow a 'learn-by-doing' approach, making use of several examples and case studies, while keeping theory and maths at a minimum level; indeed, we are talking to agronomists and biologists and not to statisticians!
+However, we will not totally remove theory: we think that being able to do some simple hand-calculations is the best way to master the process of data-analysis.

 This website is (and will always be) free to use, and is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 License.
-It is written in RMarkdown with bookdown and it is rebuilt every now and then to incorporate corrections and updates.
+It is written in RMarkdown with the 'bookdown' package and it is rebuilt every now and then, to incorporate corrections and updates.
 This is necessary, as R is a rapidly evolving language.

 ## Aims {-}